saturnlighting/literature-review/README.md

 wealthier neighborhoods” (Schneider, Wiers, and Schmitz 2022).

 Using Strava Heatmap data and spatial regression models, Yang et al.
-(2022) found street lighting positively associated with running, but not with cycling.
+(2022) found that “the light index has positive associations with running but not with cycling”.

 <!-- Using odd ratios to compare traffic flows in case and control hours, @fotios_effect_2022 found that darkness had a significant negative effect on the number of pedestrians and cyclists, but not on the number of motorized vehicles. -->

-Using satellite and street view imagery and linear regressions, Zacharias and Meng (2021) found street lighting highly significantly associated with higher uptake and deposit of dock-less shared bicycle trips.
+Using satellite and street view imagery and linear regressions, Zacharias and Meng (2021) found that “street lighting is positively associated with dock-less shared bicycle uptake and deposit”.

 Using odd ratios, Uttley, Fotios, and Lovelace (2020) found that the drop in cycling levels after dark was substantially greater in unlit locations, compared with lit locations.
-Uttley, Fotios, and Lovelace (2020) also found a non-linear relationship between relative brightness and the reduction in cyclists after-dark, suggesting that a minimal amount of lighting could be enough to promote cycling after dark.
+Uttley, Fotios, and Lovelace (2020) also found “a non-linear relationship between relative brightness and the reduction in cyclists after-dark, suggesting that a minimal amount of lighting could be enough to promote cycling after dark”.

-Fotios, Uttley, and Fox (2019) found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit”.
+Fotios, Uttley, and Fox (2019) found that “more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit”.